Docs

 highlight_attributes: ["title", "actors"],

-then we can import the Hit component in the app/page.tsx file and pass it to the Hits component.
+Then we can import the Hit component in the app/page.tsx file and pass it to the parent Hits component.

 import Hit from "../components/Hit";